atomiks/tippyjs-react/README.md

 ## 🧬 Props

-All of the native Tippy.js options can be passed as props.
+All of the native Tippy.js props can be passed to the component.

-Visit [All Options](https://atomiks.github.io/tippyjs/all-options/) to view the complete table.
+Visit [All Props](https://atomiks.github.io/tippyjs/all-props/) to view the complete table.

 ```jsx